Differential Manchester encoding: Definition

 Differential Manchester encoding is a differential encoding technology, using the presence or absence of transitions to indicate logical value.
 An improvement to Manchester coding which is a special case of binary phase-shift keying, it is not necessary to know the initial polarity of the transmitted message signal, because the information is not represented by the absolute voltage levels but by their transitions.

+There are two clock ticks per bit period (marked with full and dotted lines in the figure).
+At every second clock tick, marked with a dotted line, there is a potential level transition conditional on the data.
+At the other ticks, marked with full lines, the line state changes unconditionally to ease clock recovery.

+One version of the code makes a transition for 0 and no transition for 1; the other makes a transition for 1 and no transition for 0.

-Differential Manchester encoding has the following advantages over some other line codes:
+Differential Manchester encoding has the following advantages: